Magnetohydrodynamics predicts heavy-tailed distributions of axion-photon conversion: Results and conclusions

-\emph{Results.} Figure~\ref{fig:Hfig} shows a cross-section of the magnetic field for Run $\mathcal{S}$ in the left panel, the extracted power spectrum ($P_{\rm 3D}$) and the helicity ($H$) in the right panel, and a realisation of a GRF magnetic field with the same $P_{\rm 3D}$ in the central panel.
+Figure~\ref{fig:Hfig} shows a cross-section of the magnetic field for Run $\mathcal{S}$ in the left panel, the extracted power spectrum ($P_{\rm 3D}$) and the helicity ($H$) in the right panel, and a realisation of a GRF magnetic field with the same $P_{\rm 3D}$ in the central panel.

 Clearly, fields are visually very different due to the appearance of coherent structures in the MHD simulation.
 For each run we used $512^{2}$ straight lines as photon paths to calculate the conversion ratio using the perturbative formalism, cf.\ Eq.~\eqref{eq:Ppower}, which we checked to be in agreement with a complete numerical solution (see Ref.~\cite{Calore:2020tjw, Matthews:2022gqi}) at the $\sim 0.1\%$ level in the relevant regime.\footnote{Nearby trajectories are separated by a distance smaller than the coherence length of the magnetic field and cannot be regarded as statistically independent.
-However, we have checked that the predictions agree well with less densely sampled trajectories, and do not expect this to significantly affect our results.}
+However, we have checked that the predictions agree well with less densely sampled trajectories, and do not expect this to significantly affect our results.
+In addition, note that the chosen trajectories cross the entire simulation box (of length $200$~kpc), equispaced and sampled in the innermost $190$~kpc of a box face to avoid boundary effects.}

 Each row of Fig.~\ref{fig:probdMHD} shows, for a fixed $\eta_a$, the distribution (PDF) of $P_{a\gamma}(\eta_{a})$ in Run $\mathcal{K}$ (left column) and Run $\mathcal{S}$ (right column) together with the analytical, GRF prediction from Eq.~\eqref{eq:exp} (black solid line).
-The red and blue histograms correspond to different linear polarisations of the photon flux (i.e.~$i=x,\, y$).
+The red and blue points correspond to different linear polarisations of the photon flux (i.e.~$i=x,\, y$).
 The agreement between the red and blue histograms for typical, small values of the probability is a reflection of the approximate statistical isotropy of the MHD magnetic field.